-You can be creative with the toppings but chicken, ham and egg are standard toppings for the traditional version.
-I've seen some with bell peppers, others with carrots, but my favorite combination of vegetables is blanched bean sprouts, fresh tomato wedges, and sliced cucumber.
+You can be creative with the toppings but chicken, ham, and egg are standard toppings for the traditional version.
+I've seen some with bell peppers, others with carrots, but my favorite combination of vegetables is blanched bean sprouts, fresh tomatoes, and sliced cucumber.

 The sauce is a soy-based dressing that is lighter on the oil than regular salad dressings.
 Serve the sauce on the side, drizzling it on right before eating.
 If you like some heat, add hot mustard to the dish - be warned, a little goes a long way.

-Now that I can make this dish at home, Rutsu 18 may not be seeing me as often!
+Now that I can make this dish at home, I might not be eating out for a while!
 Hiyashi chuka for lunch every day!

 For more Japanese food inspiration check out this abura soba!